Networking

 5. Host Digital Meetups

 One of the coolest ways to connect with others is to start your own remote networking group.
-It can be as simple as inviting a few people from social media, or even remote colleagues, to a session you're hosting where you're sharing a skill.
+It can be as simple as inviting a few people from social media, or even remote colleagues, to a session you're hosting using an AI meeting transcription tool or a similar platform where you're sharing a skill.

 Perhaps you've started using a new productivity software you love.
 Invite people to join you in a 15-20 minute walkthrough where you'll show them how you use the free version.